 The Kanha Tiger Reserve is apparently home to more than 1000 species of plants and an equally great number of animal species.
-This place has an abundance of natural beauty whether it be the vast Meadows, open forests, the clear skies.
+This place has an abundance of natural beauty, whether it be the vast Meadows, open forests, or the clear skies.
 It won’t be wrong to say that every inch of this natural landscape is worth a reason to visit this place.

 Kanha Museum.
 The Kanha Museum is perhaps one of the most ideal places to get useful information about the topography as well as many other intriguing aspects of the park.
-This place has a lot to offer like reserves, carnivores, reptiles and herbivore creatures.
-What is really more intriguing is the fact that in order to offer a much better comprehension of the wildlife habitat to tourists, this historical center also houses a few charts, photographs, and models offering a very detailed insight of the food chain.
+This place has a lot to offer like reserves, carnivores, reptiles, and herbivore creatures.
+What is really more intriguing is the fact that in order to offer a much better comprehension of the wildlife habitat to tourists, this historical centre also houses a few charts, photographs, and models offering a very detailed insight of the food chain.
 For anyone who loves detailed work, this is the kind of place worth visiting.

 Kawardha Palace.
 The Kawardha Palace is yet another amazing option to explore in and around the Kanha Tiger Reserve.
 Spread across an area of 11 acres, this destination encompasses amazing panoramic views of Maikal Hill Range.
 For any nature lover, this place is a must-visit.

 Amarkantak.
-Also known as Teerthraj, this place is situated at a distance of around 159km from Kanha National Park.
+Also known as Teerthraj, this place is situated at a distance of around 159 km from Kanha National Park.
 The enriching natural heritage of this land is quite noteworthy.
 This place is also one of the emerging points of Narmada, Sone and Johila rivers.
 Amarkantak is best known for its Dudhdhara waterfalls, the foaming water of which resembles milk.

 The best time to visit the Kanha Tiger Reserve is from mid-October to June end.